 She is a principal investigator on the project funded by the Norwegian Research Council tittled Internationalization of Financial Accounting and Auditing (IFRA).
 More information at https://ifra.uia.no/

-My research focuses on accounting and institutional aspects of corporate governance, including the evolution of accounting regulation, IFRS in particular, and auditing profession in transition economies.
-I am interested in theory development and empirical testing of accounting concepts as they evolve and get adopted in transition economies.
-Further, the evolution of regulatory accounting environment of Russia and how it impacts different dimensions of the audit profession is a focus of a number of my studies.
+Alon’s research focuses on accounting and institutional aspects of corporate governance, including the evolution of accounting regulation, IFRS in particular, and auditing profession in transition economies.
+She is interested in theory development and empirical testing of accounting concepts as they evolve and get adopted in transition economies.
+Further, the evolution of regulatory accounting environment of Russia and how it impacts different dimensions of the audit profession is a focus of a number of her studies.

 Last changed: 13.08.2019 11:08